21 Things To Do After Arriving in Canada

 6. Register for a Health Card 👩⚕️

 Landing in Canada means applying for a health care card, and free medical coverage is available in the province or territory where you will reside.
-It’s definitely a priority for you to receive a health care card the moment you arrive.
+To receive quality healthcare in Canada, it’s definitely a priority for you to receive a health care card the moment you arrive.

 7. Apply for Utility Services 💡